-Q: How do you think simple changes – like the design of registration forms – can make a big difference in player experience and ultimately for iGaming operators?
+Q: How do you think simple changes – such as the design of registration forms – can make a big difference in player experience and ultimately for iGaming operators?

 A. One cannot stop experiments.
-The trends of players are constantly changing, and you should not forget to consider the many market and cultural aspects of this equation.
-There are so many unproven hypotheses that can only be verified with real data.
+Players’ trends are constantly changing, and you should not forget to highlight the many market and cultural aspects of this calculation.
+There are many unproven hypotheses that can only be verified by factual information.
 Is a three-step registration process better than one?